katlogic/0class/README.md

 0class is a no-frills, down to earth class implementation, aiming for speed, no handholding.

-It implements class API of 30log and Class-Commons, but a lot of compatibility is sacrificied for the sake of speed:
+It implements class API of https://github.com/Yonaba/30log and https://github.com/bartbes/Class-Commons, but a lot of compatibility is sacrificed for the sake of speed:

 * mixin and fields copies are shallow; use deep copying mt proxy if you really want that
 * mixins are thrown in with all fields; not just functions